SuicideSin/Hackathon2019/Readme.md

  * Upon hitting enter, GenerateAPICall.generateCall() is called with the variables as arguments.
 There will be null variables, which is fine.
  *
  * Retrieving the JSON data
- * The call will then be generated and passed to WebCaller.getJSON(), which will attempt to access the Alpha Vantage API and retrieve the JSON
+ * The call will then be generated and passed to WebCaller.getJSON(), which will attempt to access the Alpha Vantage API and retrieve the JSON file.
- * (or the .csv, and the function will be renamed, if this can be done more simply or efficiently with .csv files) file/
- *

  * Using the Data
- * Then, an as-yet-unnamed function will take that data and either display it in the UI for the user or manipulate it/pass it to a neural network/data analysis function
+ * Then, an as-yet-unnamed function will take that data and either display it in the UI for the user or manipulate it/pass it to a neural network/data analysis function/graphical representation function/etc.

- * /graphical representation function/etc.
- *
- * Potentially, there will be some sort of output option as well, like exporting a chart as a .jpg or .pdf, or creating a text file with stock estimates or something like that.
+ * Potentially, there can be some sort of output option as well, like exporting a chart as a .jpg or .pdf, or creating a text file with stock estimates or something like that.
- *

  * Outside Resources:
  * The Alpha Vantage API (obviously)
- * Probably an open-source JSON reader.
-I might write one myself, though; a simple non-efficient one doesn't seem that hard to write.
+ * Probably an open-source JSON reading library.
+Could write one in-house, but the time is likely better spent elsewhere.

  * Graph/Chart Library.
 Used for data representation, obviously.
- * Scenebuilder, probably.
-I'm not going to create some ugly-ass UI myself; I want this to be worthy of the immortal words of Angry Joe: "THAT LOOK GOOOOOOOD!"
+ * If we get this far, a library for the GUI.
  */